sharplabBIU/DelayedPlanning/README.md

 ## 🛡️ License

-This project is licensed under the MIT License – see `LICENSE` for details.
+This project is licensed under the CC-BY-4.0 License – see `LICENSE` for details.

 ---